sentialabs/porpoise/README.md

 ### Performance

-Redis outperforms this implementation by a long shot :p I don't think I have to tell why.
-This thing integrates with Rails, uses ActiveRecord and all the bloat that comes with it.
-But sometimes... performance is not the issue.
+Redis outperforms this implementation by a long shot and I don't think I have to tell why.
+For an SQL based solution it still performs alright though.
+Besides, this thing integrates with Rails, uses ActiveRecord and all the bloat that comes with it.
+And altough a cache should help performance, cache read/write speed sometimes are not the bottleneck.

 ### Then why?

 To simplify your stack?
 To get a real multi-master setup using MySQL/Galera?
 To get rid of an unstable situation?

-This gem was written out of the need to get rid of our shaky Redis Dynomite cluster which we implemented due to the requirement of having actual multi-master clusters.
-Master-slave- and failover setups tend to break over time, so multi-master is our way to go.
+This gem was written out of the need to get rid of our shaky Redis Dynomite cluster which we implemented due to the requirement of having real multi-master clusters.
+Master-slave- and failover setups tend to break over time, so multi-master is the only acceptable way to go.

 So Redis /w Dynomite kept exploding at every little burp so we needed a solution.
 MySQL / Galera was already there as our primary datastore so the alternative was easily chosen.
 Reasons: proven multi-master setup and a more easy stack.
 With our userbase and use of Redis, performance was of minor importance.

+## Compatibility

+This gem has been tested with Rails 3, but probably also works with newer versions of Rails.

 ## Installation